Olaxan/dual-deserts/README.md

 # Dual Deserts
 A desert environment powered by Dual Contouring.
-In the third year of the Bachelor Programme of Computer Engineering, students at Luleå University of Technology are given the chance to select a research paper of their choosing (related to video games or graphics programming), and attempt to implement the technology.
+In the third year of the Bachelor Programme of Computer Engineering, students at LuleÃ¥ University of Technology are given the chance to select a research paper of their choosing (related to video games or graphics programming), and attempt to implement the technology.